beave/meer/doc/source/command-line-options.rst

 .. option:: -d, --daemon

-   This option tells Meer fork into the background.
+   This option tells Meer to fork to the background.

 .. option:: -c, --config